Uncertainty as day one of EU virus recovery fund talks ends in impasse | DW | 18.07.2020

 The size of the recovery fund is being seen as the biggest bone of contention as the Netherlands, along with Austria, Denmark, Sweden — the so-called "Frugal Four" — as well as Finland are putting their weight behind a smaller fund and smaller portion of grants.

-They demand that any loans or grants should be accompanied with strict conditions to ensure the countries that are under heavy debt carry out labor market reform.
+They demand that any loans or grants should be accompanied by strict conditions to ensure the countries that are under heavy debt carry out labor market reform.

 Demanding a veto over how the distribution of the proposed recovery fund will take place, Dutch Prime Minister Mark Rutte has emphasized that grants distributed as part of a planned Recovery and Resilience Facility should mandate a unanimous assent from all EU governments.